Who Needs CMMC Certification? You may have heard about the upcoming CMMC certification requirement. Will your organization require certification?

 Featuring five certification levels, the CMMC framework consists of a comprehensive and scalable certification element to reflect the maturity and reliability of a contractor’s cybersecurity infrastructure.
-The five levels are tiered and build upon technical requirements of each other.
+The five levels are tiered and built upon the technical requirements of each other.
 You must at least comply with lower-level requirements and institutionalize different processes to implement cybersecurity practices of a higher level.

-Various levels in the CMMC certification framework demonstrate a collection of best cybersecurity-based practices used by organizations.
+Various levels in the CMMC certification framework demonstrate a collection of best cyber security-based practices used by organizations.
 The degree of adherence showcases an organization’s commitment to improving domain in maturity models for higher performance.